Shuja Khanzada: Political career

 Following his retirement from the military, Khanzada entered politics in 1996.
 For some time, he was affiliated with the Pakistan Tehreek-e-Insaf as a founding member, before joining the Pakistan Muslim League (Q).
 He was elected as a member of the Provincial Assembly of Punjab from 2002 to 2007 as a PML (Q) legislator.
 He served as a special advisor to the Chief Minister and held a ministry portfolio.
 He was elected to the provincial assembly again in 2008 as an independent candidate, and in the 2013 elections as a PML (N) member, from his native Constituency PP-16.
 Khanzada was appointed Punjab Environment Protection Minister on 10 June 2013.

 Home Minister

 Khanzada was assigned the additional charge of the Home Ministry by the Pakistan Muslim League (N) provincial government on 14 October 2014, in a cabinet reshuffle.

 Death and legacy

-On 16 August 2015, Khanzada's home office in Shadikhan was attacked in a suicide blast, killing him and at least 21 other people, including a number of his relatives.
+On 16 August 2015, Khanzada's home office in Shadi Khan was attacked in a suicide blast, killing him and at least 18 other people, including a number of his relatives.
 According to a preliminary investigation, the attack may have been retaliation for the killing of Lashkar-e-Jhangvi militant leader Malik Ishaq by the Punjab Police during Khanzada's term in office.
 The attack was strongly condemned throughout the country, including by Prime Minister Nawaz Sharif and Chief of Army Staff General Raheel Sharif.
-The Lahore City District Government announced that a major new road inaugurated in Lahore, connecting Karim Block and Jinnah Hospital, would be named after Shuja Khanzada.
+The Lahore City District Government announced that a major new road inaugurated in Lahore, connecting Karim Block and Jinnah Hospital across the Lahore Canal, would be named after Shuja Khanzada.